NbAayla/webcamSimulation/README.md

 This information can also be accessed with the ``-h`` argument.
 ```
 usage: Emulate a webcam through a list of video or image files
+       [-h] [--resolution RESOLUTION] [--loop]
-       [-h] video_device input_files [input_files ...]
+       video_device input_files [input_files ...]

 positional arguments:
   video_device          /dev/video device to write output to
   input_files           video files to simulate the webcam with

 optional arguments:
   -h, --help            show this help message and exit
+  --resolution RESOLUTION, -r RESOLUTION
+                        resolution of webcam output (default is 1280x720)
+  --loop, -l            replay the files forever as a constant webcam

+Process finished with exit code 0

 ```